vdrumsta/Escape-The-Maze/README.md

 # Escape-The-Maze
 Finds the shortest path in a maze, using Dijkstra's algorithm

+## Instructions

+Navigate with cmd to Escape-The-Maze directory and type go run Pathfinding.go

+You need golang installed to be able to run it.

 ## Description

 The hero is trapped in a maze, there's mud up to his knees, and there are monsters in the maze!
 He must find a path so that he can safely escape!